emmacadavra/flying-dutchman-voyages/README.md

 1. Create the Django project:
     ```django-admin startproject project_name .``` (note: 'project_name' in this case is 'flying_dutchman' - do not forget the '.' after the project name)
 1. Create a Django app:
     * ```python3 manage.py startapp app_name``` (note: 'app_name' in this case is 'fd_bookings'.
-A separate app should be created for each major aspect of the project - for example I plan to create a contact form in future which will require its own app as it is separate from the booking fucntions)
+A separate app should be created for each major aspect of the project - for example I plan to create a contact form in future which will require its own app as it is separate from the booking functions)
 1. In 'settings.py', which is created in the main project directory, add the following apps to the 'INSTALLED_APPS' section:
     * ![INSTALLED_APPS additions](docs/images/installed-apps.png)
 1. Run the following command to make migrations: